 out of 10

-How does the Wrangler drive?
+How does the Jeep Wrangler drive?
 The Wrangler prioritizes off-road capability, and that's why so many love it.
 Off-road capability is particularly impressive with the Rubicon trim.
 Our test Wrangler even had the optional Xtreme off-road package that includes meaty 37-inch tires and extra ground clearance.
 Whether you're on a rocky trail or heading out on sand dunes, there's very little this SUV can't handle.
-The on-road experience is a different story, however.
-The Wrangler's steering is vague and often requires constant adjustments on the highway to keep the vehicle going within its lane.
-Acceleration is lackadaisical with the V6 engine, and emergency stopping distances are long.

 Comfort

-How’s the interior?
 The Wrangler sits high off the ground.
 Because of that, shorter drivers will likely have to rely on the pillar-mounted grab handle to get in.
 Once inside, you'll notice the narrow cabin and close proximity of the upright windshield.
 In contrast, the Ford Bronco's cabin is noticeably more spacious.
 But we do like the Wrangler's commanding driving position and easy-to-use controls.
+Child safety seats are easy to fit in the four-door Unlimited so long as they're not too bulky — you might have to move the front seat forward to fit a rear-facing seat.

 How’s the tech?
 The Wrangler's big center touchscreen is easy to see in all lighting conditions and responds quickly to your touches.
 Wireless CarPlay and Android Auto smartphone integration is standard, and there are plenty of off-road apps to make your experience on the trails even more delightful.
-But the Wrangler falters when it comes to advanced driver assist systems.
-Jeep offers the basics, such as blind-spot warning and adaptive cruise control, but these are optional for nearly every Wrangler trim level.

-Storage
+Storage & cargo

-How’s the storage?
+How’s storage and cargo?
 The Jeep's narrow body is an advantage on tight trails, but it does limit ultimate cargo capacity.
 There's a decent amount of cargo space — the Wrangler's boxy shape is a definite bonus — but the Ford Bronco ultimately offers a bit more.
 Up front, there aren't many places to store small items, and the door pockets are nothing more than shallow nets.
-Child safety seats are easy to fit in the four-door Unlimited so long as they're not too bulky — you might have to move the front seat forward to fit a rear-facing seat.
 The Wrangler can tow up to 5,000 pounds when properly equipped and can be flat-towed behind a motorhome.

 Value

-Is the Wrangler a good value?
+Is the Jeep Wrangler a good value?
 Part of the appeal of the Wrangler is its wide price range.
 From a stripped-down Wrangler Sport to a loaded Rubicon 392, odds are you'll find a Wrangler that fits your budget.
 Overall, we think you're getting your money's worth.
 Much of the switchgear looks distinct and is satisfying to use, and the dash and seat materials are attractive and have a good tactile feel.
 Jeep's warranty coverage is average.

 There are very few vehicles like the Wrangler on the road.
 The Bronco, Mercedes-Benz G-Class and, to a lesser extent, the Land Rover Defender all occupy this segment in some form or another, but none defines it quite like the Wrangler.
 It's a distinctive SUV with decades of heritage and a huge community of enthusiasts behind it.

-Which Wrangler does Edmunds recommend?
+Which Wrangler trim does Edmunds recommend?

 We think that the Willys strikes a good balance of features and cost.
 It also brings some off-road capability thanks to upgraded all-terrain tires and a locking rear differential.
 But if your plan is to take your Wrangler far into the great unknown, springing for a Rubicon or Rubicon X could be worth your while.